General things to think about

-- To whom you can disclose Confidential information: Permitted disclosees and Permitted disclosures
+- To whom you can disclose confidential information: permitted disclosures to permitted disclosees

-- The Purpose or Project for which the Confidential information is needed.
+- The purpose for which the confidential information is needed.

-- Things a confi shouldn’t have: Exclusivity, indemnity and non-solicitation
+- Things a confi shouldn’t have: exclusivity, an indemnity and non-solicitation

-- Then things go wrong: Remedies for breach
+- Then things go wrong: remedies for breach of confidence

 - When it’s all over: The return of information